Create Yours

 Page 7 of 10

-Arthur Schopenhauer Quote: “Knowledge is to certain extent a second existence.”
+Arthur Schopenhauer Quote: “Unrest is the mark of existence.”

 Arthur Schopenhauer Quote: “The greatest wisdom consists in enjoying the present and making this enjoyment the goal of life, because the present is all that is real and everything else merely imaginary.
 But you could just as well call this mode of life the greatest folly: for that which in a moment ceases to exist, which vanishes as completely as a dream, cannot be worth any serious effort.”